-56 1.
-INTRODUCTION
+1. INTRODUCTION

-57 What weather extremes impact various agricultural commodities?
-Temperatures that sunscald 58 apples and halt flowering tomatoes are just what ripening pistachios need.
-Yields suffer when 59 dormant walnuts have too little chill just as flowering rice does with too much heat.
-When do 60 winds matter?
+What weather extremes affect various agricultural commodities?
+Temperatures that sunscald apples and halt flowering tomatoes are just what ripening pistachios need.
+Yields suffer when dormant walnuts have too little chill just as flowering rice does with too much heat.
+When do winds matter?
 Can humidity be too 'extreme'?
-This chapter examines critical meteorological 61 factors in 13 agricultural commodity groupings.
+This chapter examines critical meteorological factors in 13 agricultural commodity groupings.
 Agricultural products have vast diversity.
-Many 62 commodities are not covered.
-Some are skipped because the environment is highly managed (e.g. 63 poultry).
+Many commodities are not covered.
+Some are skipped because the environment is highly managed (e.g. poultry).

-64 This chapter is motivated to help climate modelers interpret impacts in their output.
-A statistical quantity like TX95, the 95th percentile value of daily maximum temperature, often has little bearing on what impacts agricultural products.
+This chapter is motivated to help climate modelers interpret impacts in their output.
+A statistical quantity like TX95, the 95th percentile value of daily maximum temperature, often has little bearing on what affects agricultural products.
 Climate literature has more relevant but still basic quantities163.
-This chapter collects a nuanced set of extreme weather conditions that impact
+This chapter collects a nuanced set of extreme weather conditions that affect crops.

-68 crops.

-69 December 1983 had temperatures in Florida's citrus growing region that were just above 70 average.
+December 1983 had temperatures in Florida's citrus growing region that were just above average.
 The monthly mean temperature was 0.8C above normal in Winter Haven, Florida.
-That temperatures (Tmin) for the region: 15C below average.
+That is the good news.
+The bad news is >80% of the juicing oranges were spoiled and more than half of the citrus trees were killed that month.
+Two days that month had extremely cold minimum temperatures (Tmin) for the region: 15C below average.
 The point of this anecdote is that extremes happen on short and long time scales.
-Sometimes an important 'flash' extreme
+Sometimes an important 'flash' extreme contradicts a longer term average.